+THE FLAG

-The Flag What do the e following colours represent?
+What do the following colours represent?

 Red:

+Yellow:

-Yellow: Blue:
+Blue:

-When is it used:
+When it is used:

-The Crest
+THE CREST

-What do the following symbols star nd for?
+What do the following symbols stand for?

-The Crown:
+The crown:

-The Sun:
+The sun:

-The 'S':
+The "S":

 The cross of Jesus:

-The Swords:
+The swords:

-The Shots:
+The shots:

-'Blood and Fire'
+"Blood and Fire":

-The Uniform
+THE SALVATIONIST'S UNIFORM

-The Salvationist's uniform currently v serves three purposes:
+The Salvationist's uniform currently serves three purposes:

+Internally

+• Externally

+Internationally